graphprotocol/mission-control-indexer/README.md

 - `SERVER_DB_USER`, and
 - `SERVER_DB_PASSWORD`.

-*of note - you shall create new postgres database for indexer service, the postgresdb created for graph-node cannot be re-used, and then pass the parameters to the graph-indexer agent, eg create graph-indexerdb when loggin to postgres user, keep in mind the username and password*
+**Of note - you shall create new postgres database for indexer service, the postgresdb created for graph-node cannot be re-used, and then pass the parameters to the graph-indexer agent, eg create graph-indexerdb by logging to postgres, keep in mind the username and password**

 The Indexer Agent and Service may be installed differently depending on your preference and existing infrastructure.
 See instructions for installing via